DRAN: A Distribution and Relation Adaptive Network for Spatio-temporal Forecasting: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{patio-temporal} systems, characterized by intricate spatial interactions among nodes and varying temporal dynamics, are prevalent in various fields such as physics \cite{10387470}, meteorology \cite{liu2023teleconnections, verma2024climode, chen2023swinrdm}, power grids \cite{ga2022, xiong2022two} and transportation \cite{9226432, 9810964,9667184}.
-Real world spatio-temporal systems often entail a large number of nodes, with interactions between nodes varying over time \cite{wu2022survey, ji2023signal}.
-The complexity of these systems makes it challenging to make efficient decisions and manage future developments based on current conditions.
-Therefore, there is an urgent need for more accurate spatio-temporal prediction methods to support decision-making \cite{9764831}.
-In spatio-temporal forecasting, historical time series data associated with nodes are used to predict future observations of the same nodes \cite{cini2023graph, Cini_Alippi_2023}.
-Although numerous methods, particularly those based on deep learning have been developed \cite{tang2020introduction,li2017diffusion, ijcai2022p328, samsgl,song2022st}, achieving accurate predictions remains challenging due to the time variance of the stochastic processes generating the data.
-This time variance can manifest in several ways, such as distribution shifts \cite{7296710, passalis2019deep}, changes in spatial relationships among nodes \cite{ji2023spatio}, and changes in the nature of noise \cite{9224838}.
+\IEEEPARstart{S}{patio-temporal} systems, characterized by intricate spatial interactions among sensors (nodes) and complex temporal dynamics, are prevalent across a wide range of fields, including physics \cite{10491369}, meteorology \cite{9457154}, power grids \cite{ga2022, xiong2022two} and transportation \cite{9983531}.
+These systems often involve a large number of nodes, with interactions that vary over time \cite{wu2022survey, ji2023signal}.
+The high complexity and temporal variability inherent in such systems (time variance) make it challenging to effectively manage future developments and support informed decision-making, thereby necessitating more accurate spatio-temporal prediction methods \cite{9764831}.
+In spatio-temporal forecasting, historical time series data associated with spatially distributed nodes are used to predict future observations \cite{Cini_Alippi_2023}.
+Although numerous effective methods, particularly deep learning-based approaches, have been proposed \cite{tang2020introduction, samsgl}, accurate forecasting remains a challenge due to the time-varying nature of interactions between the environment and the system. {As illustrated in Fig. \ref{dis_case}, spatio-temporal systems evolve over time, exhibiting variations in temporal distributions and spatial connections among nodes.}